xvik/gradle-use-python-plugin/src/doc/docs/getting-started.md

 python.docker.use = true
 ```

-In this case global python installation is not required.
+In this case, global python installation is not required.

 ## Pip modules